Pet Therapy at Sky Ridge

 Bosley is a Standard Poodle who was rescued in an unusual manner – he was returned to his breeder by his original owners who claimed he was incorrigible and could never become a good citizen.
 Despite Bosley’s inauspicious childhood, he quickly learned all the necessary skills to become a therapy dog and started his career in January 2014.
 He loves snuggling into his working vest and visiting with patients, family and staff.

 Felix is a 3.5 pound Maltese who has absolutely no concept of his true size.
-He has participated in pet therapy programs in hospitals, universities and nursing homes for 5 of his 8 years and had never met a stranger.
+He has participated in pet therapy programs in hospitals, universities and nursing homes for five of his eight years and had never met a stranger.
 His favorite hobbies include chasing deer from the yard and turning large men into small dog lovers.

 Hondo is a red and white Border Collie with a hint of Australian Shepherd.
 His favorite game is playing catch and would play for hours if only his human would keep throwing that toy!
 Hondo has been a therapy dog since 2011, competes in agility competitions for fun and is also a Hope Animal-Assisted Crisis Response dog.
 Hondo loves making new friends and giving kisses.

-Lexi, a 9 year old Portuguese Water dog, has been a hospital therapy dog for since 2013.
+Lexi, a nine-year-old Portuguese Water dog, has been a hospital therapy dog for since 2013.
 A cancer survivor herself, Lexi takes joy in "paying forward" the love and support she experienced when she was in the animal hospital.
 She loves romping around with other dogs and her favorite game is hide and seek!

 Meg has been assisting patients through the Pet Therapy Program since the summer of 2009.
 She usually visits patients on the fourth and sixth floors of the hospital.
 Meg got her name from the soccer term "nutmeg" and that’s why she wears a soccer ball collar.
 She enjoys talking long walks and chewing on her toys.
 Of course, the occasionally belly rub isn't too bad either.